-- A letter of interest / letter of offer, which outlines previous experience in implementing similar programmes and competitive advantages of the applicant company; - A work plan with the proposed work schedule indicating the persons responsible for each area of activity; - Description of the management methodology and implementation of the small grants programme, which should include the following: - Communication strategy and plan for dissemination of information about the contest, placement of information via online resources and social networks; - Description of the mechanism of transferring funds to grantees, a prerequisite of which is that no or minimal tax obligations of the grantees shall arise in connection with the grant funds receipt; - Procedure for monitoring and evaluation of the projects, including the admission procedures and inspection reports description, quality control methods; - Description of communication tools available for interaction with applicants and grantees, which should include but not limited to a telephone hotline; - Description of the grant funds returning procedure and brief on raised lawsuits within the previous projects and their results; - Copy of the Statute/Charter of applicant. - Copy of a certificate/excerpt from the Unified State Registry of Legal Entities and Private Entrepreneurs. - Copy of a certificate proving that the organisation is non-profit (if available). - Personal CVs of Project Team, including information about experience in similar projects / assignments; - Quality assurance plan; - At least 2 reference letters from the previous customers/clients/partners reflecting the nature of projects implemented, their results and the role of the applicant.
+- A letter of interest / letter of offer, which outlines previous experience in implementing similar programmes and competitive advantages of the applicant company; - A work plan with the proposed work schedule indicating the persons responsible for each area of activity; - Description of the management methodology and implementation of the small grants programme, which should include the following: - Communication strategy and plan for dissemination of information about the contest, placement of information via online resources and social networks; - Description of the online application system with a timeframe for its launch if not developed yet; - Description of organization of all stages of the project proposals evaluation process with proposed criteria for evaluating project proposals and evaluation procedures; - Description of the mechanism of transferring funds to grantees, a prerequisite of which is that no or minimal tax obligations of the grantees shall arise in connection with the grant funds receipt; - Procedure for monitoring and evaluation of the projects, including the admission procedures and inspection reports description, quality control methods;

+- Description of communication tools available for interaction with applicants and grantees, which should include but not limited to a telephone hotline; - Description of the grant funds returning procedure and brief on raised lawsuits within the previous projects and their results; - Copy of the Statute/Charter of applicant. - Copy of a certificate/excerpt from the Unified State Registry of Legal Entities and Private Entrepreneurs. - Copy of a certificate proving that the organisation is non-profit (if available). - Personal CVs of Project Team, including information about experience in similar projects / assignments; - Quality assurance plan; - At least 2 reference letters from the previous customers/clients/partners reflecting the nature of projects implemented, their results and the role of the applicant.